Merkel Blasts ‘Unacceptable’ Stigma Against People in Virus Hotspots

 “That people from Guetersloh and Warendorf are sometimes insulted, that their cars are scratched, is of course completely unacceptable and disgusting behavior,” Steffen Seibert told a government press conference.

-“We must treat each other with respect and sympathy, especially in difficult situations,” Seibert said, adding that anyone could find themselves suddenly living in a COVID-19 hotspot.
+“We must treat each other with respect and sympathy, especially in difficult situations,” Seibert said, adding that anyone could find themselves suddenly living in a Covid-19 hotspot.

 German authorities on Tuesday ordered fresh lockdowns in the two neighboring districts in the state of North Rhine-Westphalia after a coronavirus outbreak at a slaughterhouse that has infected more than 1,500 workers.